yiit/ENFi32_07022026/docs/source/Rules/Rules.rst

 .. note::

-  In other words: If the PIR switch is set (to either 1 or 0) and if the light value < 500, then set GPIO port 16 of the ESP.
+  In other words: If the PIR switch is set (to either 1 or 0) and if the light value < 500, then set GPIO pin 16 of the ESP.

 .. code-block:: none